jesperancinha/historic-tech/you-tube-sessions/long-videos/closed-world/Readme.md

 ## Introduction

-This exercise is about understanding reflectin in GraalVM native binaries.
+This exercise is about understanding reflection in GraalVM native binaries.

 ## Installation